Nickchapman3773/Uranium-Fever/README.md

 ```

 ## Launching Mod Organizer 2 (MO2):
-- Launch ModOrganizer.exe from your Installation Location (C:\Modding\Uranium Fever\ModOrganizer.exe if you used the recommended file paths).
+- Launch ModOrganizer.exe from your Uranium Fever Installation Location (C:\Modding\Uranium Fever\ModOrganizer.exe if you used the recommended file paths).
 - If you see a prompt stating that FalloutNV_lang.esp was found, select Yes.
 - If you see prompt to register, select Yes.